Leadership Development — It’s About Capacity, Not Just Competencies

 Why only to an extent?
 Expert and Achiever are the home of what Bill Joiner referred to as Heroic Leadership.
 We think of Heroic Leadership as what was modeled by Captain Kirk on the original Star Trek.
 I’m sitting firmly on my chair of command.
 I’m literally captain of my ship and I expect to be in charge, as I have learned an effective leader should be.
 I avoid showing vulnerability, as well as admitting that I don’t know what to do, because deep down I believe that effective leaders don’t make mistakes.
 I’m the one who makes the decisions here, at least to the extent that it meets my definition of the right results, most of which I’ve inherited from above.

-The Complicated domain is one in which, with sufficient analysis and expertise we can figure out how to solve a problem, and the same approach will lead to the same outcome.
+The Complicated domain is one in which, with sufficient analysis and expertise we can figure out how to solve a problem, and the same approach will lead to the same outcome when applied multiple times in the same conditions.
 For both the Simple and Complicated domain, there are laws and rules we can count on (gravity, electricity, etc.).
+Experts may come to different conclusions about how to build a bridge or fix an airplane, but all of these processes will be replicable.

 But the complexity of organizational problems is rapidly increasing.
-Volatility, uncertainty, ambiguity and rapid change are all increasing.
-This is why all of our leadership development efforts are aimed at the Catalyst level of development and beyond.
+Volatility, uncertainty, ambiguity, and rapid change are all increasing.
+This is why all our leadership development efforts are aimed at the Catalyst level of development and beyond.

 I have much more of a reflective disposition, the curiosity and willingness to step back and see situations, as well as myself, from a larger and more complex perspective.
 I’m fascinated with understanding what makes me tick.
-Out of my values, for example, which are genuinely mine, and which did I just inherit from my family, my culture, my religion, my teachers, my organization, etc.?
-What are my and our filters and blind-spots?
+When I examine my values, for example, which are genuinely mine and which did I just inherit from my family, my culture, my religion, my teachers, my organization, etc.?
+What are my and our filters and blind spots?
 Because I’m more interested in what really makes me tick, why I do what I do, I naturally am more interested in how others are unique and different from me as well.
+Leaders at this level are almost always drawn to the Enneagram to learn more about themselves and others, and how to bring out the best in both.

 I am not likely to have this reflective disposition, or at least to continually deepen it, unless I regularly practice perspective taking, perspective seeking and reflection.
 I take perspectives within my own mind.
 This is putting myself in someone else’s shoes.
 This can be reflecting on the impact of my behavior on others.
 It also means taking a more curious attitude when others act differently than I expected.
 “How can that person be so stupid?!” gets replaced by, “I wonder why a reasonable person might do what that person just did?”
 Perspective seeking is interactive, done through dialogue, where I ask about your perspectives.
 This can be integrating perspectives around how to address a particular situation, or gathering feedback about my strengths and challenges as a leader.
 When I understand the limitations of any perspective, including my own, I naturally reach out to others.